Cheryl-Lau/nbodyacc/README.md

 Running a simulation
 --------------------

+Go to `nbodyacc/build/Makefile` and enter the name of your setup file in: \
+`SETUPFILE= <name of setup>.f90`

+Choose whether you want self-gravity to be computed: `GRAVITY=yes/no`, \
+and whether the point masses are binary pairs `BINARY=yes/no`.

-Navigate to the work-directory, and enter: \
+Now navigate to the work-directory, and enter: \
 `getmake` \
 to create the local Makefile.